CASE #11 – PERKINS V. HART ET AL. (EDLA)

 Police Department: St. Tammany Parish Sheriff’s Office

-The American Civil Liberties Union of Louisiana and Reid Collins & Tsai LLP are representing Teliah C. Perkins in a civil rights action against two deputies from the St. Tammany Parish Sheriff’s Office.
+The American Civil Liberties Union of Louisiana and Reid Collins & Tsai LLP are representing Teliah C. Perkins and her son, De’Shaun Johnson, in a civil rights action against two deputies from the St. Tammany Parish Sheriff’s Office.

 Ms. Perkins’ complaint describes how, on May 5, 2020, she was violently tackled, pinned, and arrested on the driveway of her own home for a minor traffic violation that she did not commit.